Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 If you want to experience deep meditation, you should be willing to spend a little more time than usual.
 I’d recommend that you devote at least 45 minutes to 1 hour of your time every day.

 It takes time and patience to tame the monkey mind, so don’t expect this to happen overnight.
-It can take a few days, weeks, months, or even years, depending on how dedicated you are in your practice.
+Depending on how dedicated you are to your practice, it can take a few days, weeks, months, or even years.

 Learn To Cultivate Deep Awareness – The Gateway To Unlimited Love, Peace & Bliss